How to Read and Write JSON with NodeJS

 }

-section, we are doing the same thing, we simply add a new element to the frameworks array in the parsedJsonData
+writeFilesection, we are doing the same thing, we simply add a new element to the frameworks array in theparsedJsonDataobject. - Because there is no callback provided to the

-function, it will throw an error if there is an issue, so we need to wrap it in a try catch
+writeFileSyncfunction, it will throw an error if there is an issue, so we need to wrap it in atry catchblock. - Same as the previous section.
+Before we write the data, we need to stringify it.

-, as the second argument and lastly it takes an options argument, which we use to pass the encoding that we want, which is utf-8
+writeFile,writeFileSynctakes the file path as the first argument, the data we want to write,frameworksData, as the second argument and lastly it takes an options argument, which we use to pass the encoding that we want, which isutf-8. - This follows on from point 2, in the catch part of the

 {